gabriel-a-oliver/Portfolio/README.md

 the feature such that when 1 vertex is translated on the cylnder, the entire row of vertices translates in the same direction from the center of the cylinder.
 The cylinder also has n by n vertices and can be rotated to represent 10 degrees of a cylinder to the full 360 degrees of the cylinder.

+The customizable cannon is made of 3 parent-child nodes that are each selectively tranformable.
+The grandparent node, the base, can be translated to move the whole cannon around, and rotate.
+The parent node, the arm, can be scaled vertically to increase the height of the cannon reach.
+And the child node, the barrel, can be rotated on the cannon's hinge pivot to change the verticle angle the ball is fired at.
+What is interesting about this cannon is that each piece of the cannon is actually at the cent of the world, and their meshes are actually relocated using TRS matrix algebra to be positioned in their appropriate locations.
+In addition, the hoop is can be moved with direct interaction from the user's mouse, and ball's texture can be swaped at any time.

+Playable Customizable Cannon (WebGL): tinyurl.com/16ai932a Customizable Cannon Video Demo: tinyurl.com/43m85w2g Custom Mesh and Cylinder GitHub: tinyurl.com/4sqmw9xd Customizable Cannon GitHub: tinyurl.com/4s78ml26

 ## Mythos Studio | Assets for In-Development Roblox Game
 See Folders of Images: https://rb.gy/doynnz